shaqb4/fiction/README.md

 ### Development
 --------------------------------

-This site is developed with the Symfony PHP web framework.
+This site is developed with the [Symfony PHP web framework](http://symfony.com/).

+It has not yet been deployed.
+I use [Vagrant](https://www.vagrantup.com/) for my local environment.